0xsarwagya/VelvetStore/Readme.md

 # VelvetStore

-VelvetStore is a Golang-based web application that provides user authentication, project creation, and real-time data storage using WebSockets.
+VelvetStore is a Golang-based Database that provides user authentication, project creation, and real-time data storage using WebSockets.
 It allows users to sign up, log in, create projects, and store data associated with those projects.

 ## Table of Contents